-- There is a strong if incomplete norm towards open sharing of data and methods - Unintended consequence: PITF "forecasting tournament" cannot be published in a major journal because it used proprietary data-the baseline data has 2,700 variables-that cannot be archived in replication sets.
-The results are, however, still available on SSRN. - The inability to share source texts is clearly a concern in news-report-based datasets such as GDELT and MID. - By all available evidence, US government forecasting projects are using similar methodologies to those available in open sources; in fact they are probably lagging somewhat behind this - We now have significant NGO and academic work, and an international "epistemic community" has developed around the topic.
+- There is a strong if incomplete norm towards open sharing of data and methods - ▶ Unintended consequence: PITF "forecasting tournament" cannot be published in a major journal because it used proprietary data-the baseline data has 2,700 variables-that cannot be archived in replication sets.
+The results are, however, still available on SSRN. - The inability to share source texts is clearly a concern in news-report-based datasets such as ICEWS and MID, though URLs can be shared. - By all available evidence, US government forecasting projects are using similar methodologies to those available in open sources; in fact they are probably lagging somewhat behind this - ▶ We now have significant NGO and academic work, and an international "epistemic community" has developed around the topic.